 Exhibitions are on display in our gallery on the 5th floor of the Hunt Library building at Carnegie Mellon University and are open to the public free of charge.
 We hope to see you here.

 The reception on 6 April (5:00–7:00 p.m.) is open to the public.
-At 2:30 p.m. the curators will give a short introduction to the exhibition in the gallery.
+At 5:30 p.m. in the gallery the curator will introduce the exhibition and the artists in attendance.

 The exhibition will be on display on the 5th floor of the Hunt Library building at Carnegie Mellon University and will be open to the public free of charge.
-Hours: Monday–Friday, 9 a.m.–noon and 1–5 p.m.; Sunday, 1–4 p.m. (except 14, 16 and 21 April and 7, 21, 28 and 29 May).
+Hours: Monday–Friday, 9:00 a.m.–noon and 1:00–5:00 p.m. (except 7 April, 14 April and 29 May).
 Because our hours of operation are occasionally subject to change, please call or email before your visit to confirm.
-For further information, contact the Hunt Institute at 412-268-2434.